marco76/marco.dev/_posts/2012-11-02-persistence-eclipselink.md

     </properties>
 ```

 4) I rebuilt and I got again the same error.

-adding for the first persisitence unit :
+adding for the first persistence unit :

 ```xml
 <property name="eclipselink.canonicalmodel.subpackage" value="one"/>